Ollie-HB/Ollie-HB/README.md

 Furthermore, the emphasis on pair programming and team projects using Agile methodology have ensured that I am fully capable of quickly fitting in to any Software Development team.

-Working to Deadlines
-The client requests that I worked on in my previous role in Recruitment were usually worked to a 48 hour deadline, meaning that I became used to working in a highly pressurised, fast-paced environment.
-It was both our individual and collective responsibility to ensure that all deadlines were met no matter what.